The Sunday Mirror published a story yesterday (at the top of page 4) on a threatened boycott of the public inquiry into the Post Office IT scandal.

 Such an appeal directly to government is unusual because the Post Office is understood to have an executive team which briefs government business ministers.
 This helps to ensure a close relationship between the Post Office and its “sponsor”, the Department for Business, Energy and Industrial Strategy.

 But compensation pay-outs are categorised as out-of-the-ordinary spending and may need the approval of Treasury officials.
-It is possible that the Treasury is refusing to approve compensation beyond the government’s agreed contribution to the £153m expected costs of the historical shortfall scheme which was set up to compensate those who were not part of the Bates litigation settlement.
-The scheme has had more than 2,400 applications.
+It is possible that the Treasury is refusing to approve any compensation beyond the government’s agreed contribution to the historical shortfall scheme.
+The scheme excludes the Bates 555.

 Read says he has realised that the litigation settlement left the 555 claimants with an average only £20,000 each after costs – a fraction of their losses which he accepted in many cases run into six figures.
 Some of those who went to prison received less than £20,000.
 This compares with £60,000 which has been set aside as the average pay-out on the historical shortfall scheme.